-A unique experience: Roll your own cigar under the guidance of a Brazilian expert and a cigar sommelier and then enjoy it on-site or in the peace and quiet of your own home.
-You don’t need to fly to Brazil or the Caribbean to test your cigar-rolling skills.
+A unique experience to discover the way of making some of the most renowned cigars in the world and all secrets they hide; but also to learn how to know them through your senses.
+You don’t need to fly to Brazil or the Caribbean to do it.
 You can easily indulge in this one-of-a-kind experience at the Ticino-based Dannemann Centre in Brissago.
 Located in an old cigar factory on the banks of Lake Maggiore, this is one of Ticino’s most characteristic venues.
 In fact, the Dannemann Centre is located in front of the islands, which constitute the northernmost area of Europe where several species of tropical plants grow and flourish.

-This experience is combined with a guided tour of the Dannemann Centre, where you can watch master cigar makers roll different types of cigars of the famous manufacturer before trying your hand at rolling your own.
-The tour includes a cigarillos and cigar tasting experience as well as a visit to the treasure chamber for aficionados, one of the largest accessible humidors in Europe.
-Meticulously crafted in cedar wood, without the use of either glue or nails, the Dannemann Centre is a truly unique space where no detail has been left to chance.
+This experience is combined with a guided tour of the Dannemann Centre, where you can watch master cigar makers (charuteiras) roll different types of cigars of the famous manufacturer.
+The tour includes a video projection, as well as a cigarillos and cigar tasting experience.

-Before leaving the Centre, you can enjoy a caipirinha, a typical Brazilian cocktail made from cachaça, lime, brown sugar and crushed ice.
-Finally, you will be offered the chance to adopt a tobacco plant, which will be planted with your name in the Dannemann production area in Brazil.
+Before leaving the Centre, you will be offered the chance to adopt a tobacco plant, which will be planted with your name in the Dannemann production area in Brazil.

 The Dannemann Centre